Hi, I’m Matt, a Senior Product Designer with 10+ years of experience

 How I've changed

-• Most importantly, I've learned to cut out inefficiencies in the industry, where and when to cut processes short, and deliver on company demands
+• Most importantly, I've learned to cut out inefficiencies, know where and when to cut processes short, and deliver on company demands.